Table of Contents

 is in a different directory, you can also think of this as a move.

-The old filename must exist prior to the call to renameFile
+The old filename must exist prior to the call to renameFile.
+If

 the new file already exists, it is removed before the rename takes